 • Ignoring primary residence rules.

-• Missing efficiency standards or documentation.
+• Missing efficiency standards, the required 2025 QMID, or other documentation.

 Inadequate Documentation